dji-sdk/Mobile-SDK-Tutorial/en/iOS/PanoDemo/PanoDemo_en.md

 }
 ~~~

 Here we set the DJICamera's cameraMode as **DJICameraModePlayback**.
-If it succeed, we can call the **selectPhotos** method to start selecting photos.
+If it succeeded, we can call the **selectPhotos** method to start selecting photos.

 **4**.
 Once it's done, let's implement the `selectPhotos` method to select the latest photos you capture for the panorama: